 You can also read my detailed Hawaii Hiking Packing List.
 But, here are a few Hawaii hiking essentials:

-Sturdy Hiking Shoes or Sandals: Don’t make the rookie mistake of hiking in flip flops.
+Sturdy Hiking Shoes or Sandals: Don’t make the rookie mistake of hiking in flip-flops.
 Invest in some sturdy hiking shoes and your feet will thank me later!
+Check out the latest prices and more details.

 Hawaii Packing List: Luau or Date Night